Epic of Gilgamesh: Tablet one

 The story introduces Gilgamesh, king of Uruk.
 Gilgamesh, two-thirds god and one-third man, is oppressing his people, who cry out to the gods for help.
 For the young women of Uruk this oppression takes the form of Gilgamesh raping brides on their wedding night.
 For the young men (the tablet is damaged at this point) it is conjectured that Gilgamesh exhausts them through games, tests of strength, or perhaps forced labour on building projects.
 The gods respond to the people's pleas by creating an equal to Gilgamesh who will be able to stop his oppression.

 This is the almost invincibly strong Enkidu, covered in hair, who lives in the wilderness with his herd of animal relatives.
 He is spotted by a trapper, whose livelihood is being ruined because Enkidu destroys all his traps.
 The trapper tells the sun god Shamash about the man, and it is arranged that Enkidu will be seduced by Shamhat, a temple prostitute, as the first step in taming him.
-After six days and seven nights (or two weeks, according to more recent scholarship) of lovemaking, Enkidu is 'weakened'; his herd flees in horror into the steppe.
+After six days and seven nights (or two weeks, according to more recent scholarship) of sex, Enkidu is 'weakened'; his herd flees in horror into the steppe.
 Enkidu is shocked by his loneliness, but Shamhat tries to comfort him: "Do not grieve, you now have knowledge, like the gods."
 Gilgamesh, meanwhile, has been having dreams about the imminent arrival of a beloved new companion and asks his mother, the goddess Ninsun, to help interpret these dreams.